RitRa/Box-Plot-Project/README.md

 This repository contains a jupyter notebook which investigate the Box Plot.

 To run this notebook you must have jupyter installed on your machine.
 You can install this with the anaconda distribution.
+The project is divided into two notebooks called [Box Plot Project ](Box%20Plot%20Project.ipynb) and
-The notebook is called Box-Plot-Project - Project Dec 2018.
-You can view this file in nbviewer.
+[Box Plot Project continued ](Box%20Plot%20Project%20continued.ipynb).
+You can view these files in nbviewer.

 A look at box plots: History, uses, terminology and alternatives